tlack/snaphax/README.md

 in the HTTP calls).

-This involved me paging through Fiddler, trying to generate SHA-256 hashes seemingly at random, tearing my hear out, and weeping openly.
+This involved me paging through Fiddler, trying to generate SHA-256 hashes seemingly at random, tearing my heart out, and weeping openly.

 Their system is a bit unusual: it AES-256 hashes two input values separately, using a secret key contained in the binary, and then uses a fixed pattern